HanHsunShih/Coding3FinalProject/README.md

 Reference: https://note.nkmk.me/en/python-pillow-add-margin-expand-canvas/

 ### Detect edges of all images and combination
-I upload all the images to my google drive, after mounting the colad with my drive, I started to detect edges of my images then combine them together.
-The script that I use to detect edges of images and for combination from one folder at once is here: https://github.com/yining1023/pix2pix-tensorflow/blob/master/tools/edge-detection.py (need to specify our own path on line 31), also need to create a new empty folder in dataset folder called "edges" in the same directory.
+After save all the resized images to my resized_folder, I started to detect edges of my images and save the edge photo into edges_folder.
+The script I used to detect edges of images is here: https://github.com/yining1023/pix2pix-tensorflow/blob/master/tools/edge-detection.py (need to specify our own path on line 31)

 ### Images combination

 ```python
 number_of_file = 122
 folder = '/content/drive/MyDrive/fishDataset/combined'